C

 Capital Gains Tax

-β€’ No crypto-specific exemptions or thresholds.
+β€’ No crypto-specific exemptions or thresholds; $3,000 annual loss limit against ordinary income.

 Income Tax

-β€’ Staking rewards taxed as ordinary income upon receipt.
+β€’ Staking rewards taxed as ordinary income per federal rules.

 Reporting Requirements